Your questions about OpenCage, answered.

 There is no difference in the quality of the results.
 We try to answer all queries as quickly and correctly as possible.

-Because paid accounts do not have hard limits, we do not include rate limiting information in the response for paid accounts.
+Because subscription accounts do not have hard limits, we do not include rate limiting information in the response for paid accounts.
+In all other respects the results are the same.

 Can I have multiple API keys, each with their own reporting?

-If you are a paying customer, yes.
-If you're on a free trial, no.
+If you are a subscription customer, yes.
+If not, no.

 Where are the OpenCage servers?

-Our servers are in Germany, hosted with a leading hosting provider.
+Our servers are at multiple, redundant locations in Germany, hosted with a leading hosting provider: Hetzner.
 They're great and very well connected from a networking standpoint.

 Will you add servers in region X (where X is whatever your favourite place is)?

-Sure, happy to discuss it if you're a large or enterprise customer.
+Sure, happy to discuss it if you're a large or enterprise subscription customer.

 What can I do to get responses more quickly?

-I don't want to write code to use an API, do you have any ready made libraries?
+I don't want to write code to use an API, do you have any ready made libraries or SDKs?

 Is there a definitive list of all the possible keys of the